Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Simplifying condition

-In a first step we want to examine how we can express the condition (B2) in an easier way.
-This should also help to detect iterated function systems where (B2) is in the homogenous case fulfilled.
-In other words, we want to reverse the problem and analyze which conditions imply (B2).\\ For this we formulate our first helpful lemma.
+In a first step we want to examine how we can express the condition \ref{B2} in an easier way.
+This should also help to detect iterated function systems where \ref{B2} is in the homogeneous case fulfilled.
+In other words, we want to reverse the problem and analyze which conditions imply \ref{B2}.\\ For this we formulate our first helpful lemma.